EquiMed logo.

 Description

-White line disease, is caused by infection from bacteria, yeast, or fungus that causes the loss of horn at the juncture between the laminae and the inner hoof wall.
+White line disease, also addressed as a condition rather than a disease by some veterinarians, is caused by an infection resulting from bacteria, yeast, or fungus that causes the loss of horn at the juncture between the laminae and the inner hoof wall in the horse's hoof.

-As the horn disintegrates, it creates a hollow space that becomes mealy or "seedy."
+As the horn disintegrates, it creates a hollow space or cavity that contains a mealy or "seedy" substance.
 As the breakdown continues, the mechanical loss of the attachment between the laminae and the inner hoof wall may result in displacement of the coffin bone, at which point the horse begins to show discomfort and may become lame.

 Symptoms